yiting-yttseng/photo-gallery/content/albums/2026.08.08-21Chamonix/index.md

 North Balcony is a popular route running from the middle station of the Aiguille du Midi cable car down to the Mer de Glace.
 The trail traverses high above the valley with views across the entire Mont Blanc massif before descending through forest to Montenvers station.

-From there, iron ladders bolted into the rock face bring you down to the Mer de Glace — the largest glacier in France.
-At the bottom, you can enter an artificial ice cave carved into the glacier itself.
-The ladders mark how far the ice has retreated over the decades: what was once at eye level now requires a long descent to reach.
-From Montenvers, a cog railway returns you to Chamonix.

 {{< row >}}
 {{< img src="https://res.cloudinary.com/cx8nvdpl/image/upload/20260809_123256.jpg" >}}
 {{< img src="https://res.cloudinary.com/cx8nvdpl/image/upload/20260809_134000.jpg" >}}